Amma, the Silent Revolution

 Touched by Her compassion, and inspired by the ideals of selfless service exemplified in Her own life, Amma’s monastic disciples and many devotees renounced their established careers and material accomplishments to serve Her and lead a life rooted in spiritual practices.
-They are the ones who run Amma’s various charitable activities, from building homes for the homeless to more than 60 educational institutions to an 800-bed superspecialty hospital, under the direct guidance of Amma.
+They are the ones who run Amma’s various charitable activities, from building homes for the homeless to more than 90 educational institutions to a 1300-bed super speciality hospital, under the direct guidance of Amma.

 “God’s Love in a Human Body.”

 Since 1993, Amma has been increasingly recognised by the international community as a treasured repository of practical spiritual wisdom, who has the capacity to guide the world towards a better, brighter future.
-She been a featured speaker at the United Nations on three occasions, most recently when She was presented with the 2002 Gandhi-King Award for Non-violence.
-Presenting the award, Dr. Jane Goodall referred to Amma as “God’s love in a human body.”
+She has been a featured speaker at the United Nations on six occasions.
+When She was presented with the 2002 Gandhi-King Award for Non-violence, presenting the award, Dr Jane Goodall referred to Amma as “God’s love in a human body.”